 Given the unique character of cell and gene therapies, specific requirements for long-term follow-up are demanded.
 The design of the long-term follow-up regimen needs to be determined on a case-by-case basis depending on the product and the trial population.

 A scattered regulatory landscape poses inherent challenges for the development of a globally acceptable development strategy.
 In many cases, not only the large agencies such as EMA and FDA are involved, but also different national agencies.
-So, transitioning from preclinical development to market authorization requires a carefully considered regulatory strategy and close collaboration with Health Authorities (global and local) to support the development of your CGT/ATMP.
+So, transitioning from preclinical development to market authorization requires a carefully considered regulatory strategy and close collaboration with Health Authorities (global and local) to support the development of your CAGT/ATMP.

-As indicated by EMA in this guideline: “The risk-based approach is based on the identification of various risks associated with the clinical use of an CGT/ATMP and risk factors inherent to the CGT/ATMP with respect to quality, safety and efficacy”.
+As indicated by EMA in this guideline: “The risk-based approach is based on the identification of various risks associated with the clinical use of an CAGT/ATMP and risk factors inherent to the CAGT/ATMP with respect to quality, safety and efficacy”.
 This statement in itself suggests that the design of an integrated development strategy would require a multidisciplinary integration of CMC, nonclinical, and clinical development and should be strongly connected to a regulatory strategy that accounts for the product as well as the regulatory challenges.

 A solid regulatory strategy will not only expose any regulatory challenges but also create regulatory opportunities.
 It will allow you to:

-To date, only a few CGT/ATMPs have obtained marketing authorization.
+To date, only a few CAGT/ATMPs have obtained marketing authorization.
 For a successful authorization, we stress the importance of creating a development plan that identifies all the interdependencies between nonclinical, CMC, and clinical development early on.

-Although each CGT/ATMP is unique and needs a tailored development and regulatory strategy, critical steps can be identified and anticipated beforehand, and a tailor-made regulatory strategy can provide you with the guidance and focus required for successful development.
+Although each CAGT/ATMP is unique and needs a tailored development and regulatory strategy, critical steps can be identified and anticipated beforehand, and a tailor-made regulatory strategy can provide you with the guidance and focus required for successful development.
 Especially in the early stage of development, engagement with regulatory agencies helps to align development milestones and assure regulatory compliance in the end.

 When you realize that all the different aspects of cell and gene therapy development are intertwined and changing one might have a huge impact on another, you are on the right track.
 So, get ready to save time and get your development plan and regulatory strategy straight!